kubernetes/ingress-nginx/ISSUE_TRIAGE.md

 ## General Information

-The triage process of the ingress-nginx maintainers is based on the [triage process guidelines](https://github.com/kubernetes/community/blob/master/contributors/guide/issue-triage.md) of the kubernetes community
+The triage process of the ingress-nginx maintainers is based on the [triage process guidelines](https://github.com/kubernetes/community/blob/master/contributors/guide/issue-triage.md) of the Kubernetes community

 However the exact process of the ingress-nginx maintainers may differ in certain aspects.
 This doc gives a more precise overview on how the ingress-nginx maintainers approach the issue triage process and other processes that are related.